 Next, send us your recipes.
-You can submit digitally or by mail through June 5, 2020.
-For every recipe we received, the Bezos Family Foundation will donate $3—up to $700,000—to organizations like UNICEF, Mary’s Meals, and others that address hunger and nutrition.
+You can submit digitally or by mail through June 25, 2020.
+For every recipe we receive, the Bezos Family Foundation will donate $6—up to $700,000—to organizations like UNICEF, Mary’s Meals, No Kid Hungry, and others that address hunger.

 Funds will help children around the world and across the spectrum of need, supporting programs providing emergency relief, school meal programs, and longer-term agricultural development and special COVID-19 response hunger programs.

 "When you make something with your hands, it changes the way you feel, which changes the way you think, which changes the way you act."

 Increasing global understanding through 6.1 million pieces of artwork and counting.